Mate (drink): Preparation

 The preparation of mate is a simple process, consisting of filling a container with yerba, pouring hot, but not boiling, water over the leaves, and drinking with a straw, the bombilla, which acts as a filter so as to draw only the liquid and not the yerba mate leaves.
 The method of preparing the mate infusion varies considerably from region to region, and which method yields the finest outcome is debated.
 However, nearly all methods have some common elements.
 The beverage is traditionally prepared in a gourd vessel, also called mate in Spanish and cuia (= gourd) in Portuguese, from which it is drunk.
-The gourd is nearly filled with yerba, and hot water, typically at 70 to 85 C, never boiling, is added.
-The drink is so popular within countries that consume it, that several national electric kettle manufacturers just refer to the range 70 to 85 °C on its thermostat as "mate" temperature.
+The gourd is nearly filled with yerba and hot water, typically at 70 to 85 C, which may be called "mate temperature".

 The most common preparation involves a careful arrangement of the yerba within the gourd before adding hot water.
 In this method, the gourd is first filled one-half to three-quarters of the way with yerba.
 Too much yerba will result in a "short" mate; conversely, too little yerba results in a "long" mate, both being considered undesirable.
 After that, any additional herbs (yuyo, in Portuguese jujo) may be added for either health or flavor benefits, a practice most common in Paraguay, where people acquire herbs from a local yuyera (herbalist) and use the mate as a base for their herbal infusions.
 When the gourd is adequately filled, the preparer typically grasps it with the full hand, covering and roughly sealing the opening with the palm.
 Then the mate is turned upside-down, and shaken vigorously, but briefly and with gradually decreasing force, in this inverted position.
 This causes the finest, most powdery particles of the yerba to settle toward the preparer's palm and the top of the mate.

 Once the yerba mate has settled, the mate is carefully brought to a near-sideways angle, with the opening tilted just slightly upward of the base.
 The mate is then shaken very gently with a side-to-side motion.
 This further settles the yerba mate inside the gourd so that the finest particles move toward the opening and the yerba is layered along one side.
 The largest stems and other bits create a partition between the empty space on one side of the gourd and the lopsided pile of yerba on the other.